shawnerii/Battery-Lifetime-Modeling/README.md

+In this research, I have completed an incomplete project using its dataset and the data collected by the original authors to finalize the project.

+This project is a tool that can determine the remaining lifespan of your battery based on its usage pattern.
+It takes into account if you only partially charge and discharge the battery.
+The tool analyzes the discharge or charge curve of your battery’s current cycle, whether it is partially charged and discharged, and determines the cycle and capacity of the battery.
+Finally, it calculates the percentage of your battery’s remaining lifespan based on its capacity.

+Dataset Details

+The dataset for this project consists of binary files stored in MATLAB format, including information such as the charge and discharge times of the battery and other related data.
+The dataset is organized into two folders: Data and Test.
+The Data folder contains the files used for training and testing the MATLAB scripts and their construction.
+The Test folder is used to validate and ensure the correct functionality of the project.

+Software Dependencies

+This project utilizes Python version 3.6.
+The following packages have been used:
+	•	fastdtw
+	•	h5py
+	•	hdf5storage
+	•	matplotlib
+	•	numpy
+	•	pandas
+	•	scipy
+	•	tqdm

+Modules in the Provided Tool

+The tool includes the following modules:
+	•	Import_data
+	•	sort_data
+	•	Predict_capacity

 ## Data Cleaning Packages

 This packages are used to import the charge/discharge cycle infomation inside a Matlab file and load it into two dictionaries sorted by the number of cycle.